viliakov2/as2020111701/task2/Readme.md

     * has full-text search capability.
   * Relevant disadvantages:
     * Not good at scaling out.
 Usually works in Active/StandBy or Master/Replica modes
-    * Using the same database as for main Magento portal can impact performance and reduce flexibility.
+    * Using the same database as for the main Magento portal can impact performance and reduce flexibility.
     * Using an additional database will require extra work to manage dependency.

 * NoSQL database:
   * Relevant advantages:
-    * Has good scaling out capabilities.
+    * Has good scaling-out capabilities.
     * Performance on read operations is better than for relational databases.
   * Relevant disadvantages:
     * Managing relations is limited.

-Assuming that the load is expected to grow, the recommendation is to utilise AWS DynamoDB NoSQL database to store review objects.
+Assuming that the load is expected to grow, the recommendation is to utilize AWS DynamoDB NoSQL database to store review objects.
 The drawback that the extra coding is required to connect Magento DB users/products related objects with the reviews objects stored in DynamoDB.
-As for full-text search engine AWS Elasticsearch can be used.
+As for full-text search engine, AWS Elasticsearch can be used.

 ## Architecture

-For the sake of simplcity the solution contains one table providing ability to store review and make simple queries like getting total score for a particular product or find all review left by a particular user.
+For the sake of simplicity the solution contains one table providing the ability to store review and make simple queries like getting the total score for a particular product or find all review left by a particular user.

-There is a DynamoDB table `Reviews` which has following structure:
+There is a DynamoDB table `Reviews` which has the following structure:

-* ID - an unique review identificator (Primary Key)
+* ID - a unique review ID (Primary Key)
-* productID - an product identificator (Sort Key), using it a sort key allows us to query table and possible Global Secondary indices for product specific information like, total number of reviews, total scores.
+* productID - a product ID (Sort Key), using it a sort key allows us to query the table and possible Global Secondary indices for product specific information like a total number of reviews, total scores.
-* userID - an user identificator.
+* userID - an user ID.
 * contentReference - a reference to an Elasticsearch document containing review content.
 * productScore - a score for a product.
 * reviewScore - a score for a review.
 * created - a timestamp describing when a review was added.

-The table has Local Secondary Index (UserId, ID), which allows to query information for a particular user.
+The table has a Local Secondary Index (UserId, ID), which allows querying information for a particular user.
-There is a Global Secondary Index (productID, productScore), which allows to quickly calculate total score for a particular product.
+There is a Global Secondary Index (productID, productScore), which allows calculating the total score for a particular product.

+To secure application -> DynamoDB communications a VPC Gateway Endpoint is used.

 ### Database scheme
 ![Database relations](../assets/Architecture02.jpg)